ApexRMS/stsim/README.md

 <span style="font-size:12pt; padding-left:10px;">[The LANDFIRE Project](<https://www.landfire.gov/>)</span>

-<span style="font-size:12pt">As a result, all software is available as a free download.</span>
+<span style="font-size:12pt">As a result, ST-Sim is available as a free download.</span>